 - Rent a kayak to go explore the labyrinths of mangrove

-- Enjoy the very diverse wildlife with more than 200 species of birds, raccoons, river otters, dolphins, manatees and if you are lucky, you can also spot bobcats and Florida panther.
+- Enjoy the very diverse wildlife with more than 200 species of birds, raccoons, river otters, dolphins, manatees and if you are lucky, you can also spot bobcats and Florida panthers.

 - Go on a boat tour to visit the hundreds of islands.

-- You can take a drive on the Loop Road through the Everglades.
+- You can take a drive on Loop Road through the Everglades.

 - Go camping on one of the designed islands.